Skip to footer content

 Install-Package IronXL.Excel

-This command will download, install, and add assembly reference to our project.
+This command will download, install, and add an assembly reference to our project.
 Wait for the package to be downloaded and installed.
 Once the installation is complete, you can start using IronXL in your project to work with Excel files programmatically.

 How to Create a new Excel Workbook in C#: Figure 2 - Install IronXL using Package Manager Console command: Install-Package IronXL.Excel